Battle of the bands: In popular culture

-In the comedy film Bill & Ted's Bogus Journey (1991), Bill and Ted's band Wyld Stallyns competes in and wins Battle of the Bands performing "God Gave Rock 'n' Roll to You II".
+In the comedy film Bill & Ted's Bogus Journey (1991), Bill and Ted's band Wyld Stallyns competes in and wins a battle of the bands performing "God Gave Rock 'n' Roll to You II".
 California rock band Primus makes a cameo appearance as rival contestants performing "Tommy the Cat".

-In the comedy film Blues Brothers 2000 (1998), The Blues Brothers Band and The Louisiana Gator Boys compete against each other in Battle of the Bands.
+In the comedy film Blues Brothers 2000 (1998), The Blues Brothers Band and The Louisiana Gator Boys compete against each other in a battle of the bands.
 The Louisiana Gator Boys wins the Battle, and Elwood Blues suggests that the two bands perform together on stage, which they do.

 The comedy-drama film Drumline (2002) features a battle of the bands with several historically black collegiate marching bands.

-In the comedy film Freaky Friday (2003), Anna Coleman's band Pink Slip enters Battle of the Bands at the House of Blues before they perform at her parents' wedding.
+In the comedy film Freaky Friday (2003), Anna Coleman's band Pink Slip enters a battle of the bands at the House of Blues before they perform at her parents' wedding.

-In the comedy film School of Rock (2003), Dewey Finn enters Battle of the Bands with his students.
+In the comedy film School of Rock (2003), Dewey Finn enters a battle of the bands with his students.
 It happens in the musical and television adaptation of the same name.

-In the video game Rhythm Heaven (2008), there is a Battle of the Bands gamemode.
+In the video game Rhythm Heaven (2008), there is a battle of the bands gamemode.
 It is similar to the Rockers mini-game, but with songs from other mini games, except That One Song, which is the Rockers 2 song.
 Drummer Duel (also from the DS game) serves a similar purpose.
 The Live feature from Rhythm Tengoku serves as a predecessor to this, as it is similar in concept.

+The 2010 comic book adaptation film Scott Pilgrim vs. the World features several Battles of the Bands that culminate in actual physical fights.

 In the Australian thriller film Swerve (2011), a battle of the marching bands serves as background to most of the scenes set in the small country town.

-In the animated film My Little Pony: Equestria Girls – Rainbow Rocks (2014), a trio of banished sirens from Equestria arrive at Canterlot High School and quickly transform the school's upcoming musical showcase into a Battle of the Bands in order to feed on the negative energy created by pitting groups against each other.
+In the animated film My Little Pony: Equestria Girls – Rainbow Rocks (2014), a trio of banished sirens from Equestria arrive at Canterlot High School and quickly transform the school's upcoming musical showcase into a battle of the bands in order to feed on the negative energy created by pitting groups against each other.